UniversalScalableFirmware/documentation/source/1_terminology.rst

 - Closely coupled Platform/SOC/IP level firmware design & code are resulting in low reusability and long time to market (TTM).

-- High complexity with key modules like MRC & security result in quality, test, and debug challenges.
+- High complexity with key modules like Memory Reference Code (MRC) andsecurity result in quality, test, and debug challenges.

 - Limited modularity.